salesforce/einstein-platform/documentation/cookbook/llm-open-connector-huggingface.md

 4. Error handling and input validation should be improved for production use.

 ## Conclusion
 This cookbook demonstrates how to set up an LLM Open Connector using Hugging Face Serverless API for Chat Completion endpoints for various models.
+For Production purposes remember to use Hugging Face dedicated [Interference Endpoints](https://ui.endpoints.huggingface.co/) feature.
 Remember to optimize your implementation based on your specific requirements and expected usage patterns.